KxSystems/solace/README.md

 - destType: should be an int, -1 for null, 0 for topic, 1 for queue, 2 for temp topic, 3 for tmp queue.
 - dest: Destination name of the queue/topic.
 Symbol type.
-- data: string/symbol/byte data, which forms the basis of the payload for the message
+- data: byte array/string/symbol data, which forms the basis of the payload for the message
 - correlationId<optional>: can be NULL.
 Correlation Id is carried in the Solace message headers unmodified by the appliance and may be used for peer-to-peer message synchronization

 ```